 Dr. Sinclair uses silicone and polyethylene (Medpor) implants.
 If you want implants you will have a choice.

-Your fat can be used to “volumize” your face as well as “off the shelf” fillers like hydroxuappatite (Radiesse) or hylauronic acid (Voluma).
+Your fat can be used to “volumize” your face as well as “off the shelf” fillers like hydroxuappatite (Radiesse) or hylauronic acid (Voluma) for your Facial Feminization Surgery in Beverly Hills.